camunda/feel-scala/docs/docs/reference/builtin-functions/feel-built-in-functions-temporal.md

 ---
 id: feel-built-in-functions-temporal
-title: Temporal Functions
+title: Temporal functions
+description: "This document outlines built-in temporal functions and examples."
 ---

 ## now()

 Returns the current date and time including the timezone.

-* parameters: no
+- parameters: no
-* result: date-time with timezone
+- result: date-time with timezone

 ```js
 now()